 Videos should be part of your social media content strategy.
 People not only engage with them.
 Videos can be directly tied to increased revenues for businesses.

-51% of professional marketers say that video delivers the highest ROI of any social media content.
+51% of professional marketers say that video delivers the highest ROI of any social media content ideas.
 Marketers who use video as part of their social media content strategy can grow revenues 49% faster than those who don’t.
 64% of people buy something from a brand after watching their video.

 But what strategies should you apply to see this kind of ROI?
 Impactful videos: